-At around 6 months old, Baby is probably about the right age to join you in the wonderful world of solid food, but that doesn’t mean that he is ready for a five-course meal.
-It also doesn’t mean he is stuck eating nothing but pre-packaged, jarred baby food until he has a full set of teeth.
+At around 6 months old, Baby is probably about the right age to join you in the wonderful world of solid food, but that doesn’t mean that they are ready for a five-course meal.
+It also doesn’t mean they are stuck eating nothing but pre-packaged, jarred baby food until they have a full set of teeth.
 Some foods are more baby-friendly than others, even if they’re technically ‘adult’ foods.

 Avocados make a great ingredient in homemade baby food when they’re mashed up, but they’re also a great snack for Baby all on their own.
 Avocados are packed with potassium, vitamin K, folate, vitamin A, vitamin C, and omega-3s, but they also have the most protein contained in anything that’s technically a fruit.
 And the fact that they’re naturally squishy and creamy and smooth, instead of needing to be boiled to get that way, makes them an ideal baby food.